Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 - A department with a culture of accountability (No more complaining sessions, excuses, or whining)

-- Salespeople growing and developing in their role
+- Salespeople are growing and developing in their roles

-- An increase in the number of salespeople that are performing to goal
+- An increase in the number of salespeople who are performing to goal

 - Increased sales with consistent results.